Log In Register

 European Association of Clinical Pharmacology and Therapeutics

-1. promoting the use of clinical pharmacological services in healthcare delivery
+1. Promoting the use of clinical pharmacological services in healthcare delivery

-2. improving and harmonising the teaching of the rational use of drugs at both undergraduate and postgraduate levels
+2. Improving and harmonising the teaching of the rational use of drugs at both undergraduate and postgraduate levels

-3. contributing with clinical pharmacological expertise to state policy decisions regarding the regulation of drugs in Europe
+3. Contributing with clinical pharmacological expertise to state policy decisions regarding the regulation of drugs in Europe

-4. arranging scientific meetings, workshops and courses in clinical pharmacology and therapeutics in Europe
+4. Arranging scientific meetings, workshops and courses in clinical pharmacology and therapeutics in Europe

-5. utilizing the skills of clinical pharmacology and therapeutics in counteracting misuse of prescriptions drugs and other chemical substances
+5. Utilizing the skills of clinical pharmacology and therapeutics in counteracting misuse of prescriptions drugs and other chemical substances

-6. promoting problem and patient-orientated drug information about medicines for physicians and other health professionals
+6. Promoting problem and patient-orientated drug information about medicines for physicians and other health professionals

-7. increasing the input of clinical pharmacological skills in the evaluation of drugs;
+7. Increasing the input of clinical pharmacological skills in the evaluation of drugs;

-8. promoting high professional standards in the prescribing of drugs
+8. Promoting high professional standards in the prescribing of drugs

-9. promoting high ethical standards in clinical drug research
+9. Promoting high ethical standards in clinical drug research

-10. promoting the exchange of opinions in individual countries with regards to existing differences in clinical pharmacology and therapeutics
+10. Promoting the exchange of opinions in individual countries with regards to existing differences in clinical pharmacology and therapeutics

-11. encouraging collaboration with other agencies interested in clinical pharmacology and therapeutics e.g. WHO, European Regulatory Network, IUPHAR
+11. Encouraging collaboration with other agencies interested in clinical pharmacology and therapeutics e.g. WHO, European Regulatory Network, IUPHAR

 The Association has as its members, national societies or sections of clinical pharmacology and therapeutics in the European Region.
 In this context, Europe is defined as by the WHO to include Russia (to the Urals), Turkey and Israel.
 The Association will have the power to co-opt individual members where no national society or section exits.